 As for my personal interests, they are pretty much as varied as my taste in music.
 One major activity that has had and continues to have a profound impact on my life is my extensive travel experiences.
-Over the years, I have had the opportunity to study, live, work, and play in a number of countries around the globe, the most comprehensive of which was the two years I spent in Thailand, two of which included a full-time academic position at Assumption University.
+Over the years, I have had the opportunity to study, live, work, and play in a number of countries around the globe, the most comprehensive of which was the three years I spent in Thailand, two of which included a full-time academic position at Assumption University.
 I continue to spend my summers in Southeast Asia as often as practical.
-In addition, I have traveled considerably throughout a number of Southeast Asian, East Asian, South Asian, European, Middle Eastern, and North American cities.
+In addition, I have traveled considerably throughout a number of Southeast Asian, East Asian, South Asian, European, Middle Eastern, Australian, and North American cities.
 Since originally graduating with my bachelor’s degree in 2000, work and my graduate studies have led me to call a number of different cities my home, and I have enjoyed each of these locations in their own right.
 Generally, my favorite adventures are those that come about serendipitously.
-Other than travel, some of my favorite activities include reading, hiking, pottery, gardening, and cooking.
+Other than travel, some of my favorite activities include reading, hiking, bicycling, pottery, gardening, and cooking.

 Some of my ideologies may be summed up through this brief collection of some of my favorite quotes.